published at SistersUnderground, Oct 25, 2011

 I jumped right from the end of SCUM’s Friday program into a taxi full of radical women headed for the oceanfront restaurant where Collective Shout met.
 As a full time bicyclist, months can elapse without me getting in a car, so on a good day car rides only make me feel trapped in a knocked-over phone booth being shaken by an angry demigod.
 Coming but one day after a 25-hour airplane flight, the taxi ride to the beach was the catalyst for a bout of jet lag that turned my brain to jelly and my appetite to zilch.
 I mustered through a short presentation mostly on the adrenaline rush that doing anarchist activism brings to this admitted stress junkie.

 Saturday morning greeted us with impromptu art projects coordinated by Georgi Stone.
 Tools and utensils were piled on a table with instructions to choose one that represents feminism, a ripe opportunity for ribald jokes even without the obvious hatchet and nutcracker.
-When it came time to make art I couldn’t catch a creative groove but soon found my place gathering flowers, sticks, and leaves from the garden for other women.
-Sculpting isn’t my thing and I’m a bit cynical about, well, everything because I’m a radfem but also art, however the end results included some impressive explanations for the offered objets d’art.
+When it came time to make art I couldn’t catch a creative groove but I found my place gathering flowers, sticks, and leaves from the garden for other women.
+Sculpting isn’t my thing and I’m a bit cynical about art and, well, everything because I’m a radfem, however the end results included some impressive explanations for the offered objets d’art.

 Spider Redgold is a vivid woman with provoking thoughts on sacredness.
 In elementary school I read mythology books like nobody’s business and I emerged from that phase confused enough to be confident my puny mortal self was agnostic; atheism always seemed like the purview of presumptuous asses.
 I mention this because Spider veers off the usual charts of religion and also from what would be called spirituality, though truth be told some of the divinity-touching experiences she speaks of could be classified as ghost stories.
 Belying surface judgments, her sense of the sacred isn’t located in the spacey woo of stereotype but sits grounded in psychology, biology, social anthropology and the female experience.